ysthakur/CMSC417-Notes/content/OSI layers/Transport layer/TCP/TCP Vulnerabilities.md

 - But receiver might not actually have received the packet!

 Exploit:
-- So, receiver sends ACKs early
+- Receiver sends ACKs early
 - Sender sends packets in proportion to ACK rate
 - ❌ Violates end-to-end semantics
 - ❌ Lose reliability